 Diversity refers to who’s at work: who is recruited, hired, and promoted by a company.
 In other words, diversity is the representation of a range of traits and experiences in a company’s workforce.
 These characteristics include gender, race, physical ability, religion, age, and socioeconomic status, among others—or, as defined by Gallup, “the full spectrum of human demographic differences.”

-The benefits of implementing D&I initiatives in the workplace are wide-ranging and varied—there’s literally no downside!
-From attracting the most-qualified employees and creating a happy workforce with high job satisfaction to fostering innovation and greater financial success, the companies that have the highest rates of diversity and inclusion are the ones that succeed.
+The benefits of implementing DEI initiatives in the workplace are wide-ranging and varied—there’s literally no downside!
+From attracting the most qualified employees and creating a happy workforce with high job satisfaction to fostering innovation and greater financial success, the companies that have the highest rates of diversity and inclusion are the ones that succeed.

 So why do some companies balk?
-Implementing D&I initiatives takes a lot of introspection about a companies’ internal practices and oftentimes, personal biases.
-If your leadership team or key stakeholders need a bit of a nudge, we’ve gathered some of the most compelling D&I statistics around.
-Know it, show it, champion it—more diversity and inclusion at your company only has benefits.
+Implementing DEI initiatives takes a lot of introspection about a company’s internal practices and oftentimes, personal biases.
+If your leadership team or key stakeholders need a bit of a nudge, we’ve gathered some of the most compelling statistics around.
+Know it, show it, champion it—more diversity and inclusion at your company have only benefits.

-This change is based on two factors: first, members of the baby boomer generation are reaching retirement age and leaving the workforce.
-Second, younger Americans (under the age of 44) are increasingly members of minority groups—and these younger folks are seeking out workplaces that are focused on and committed to creating workplaces that reflect the country’s demographics and in which they feel welcome and respected.
+This change is based on three factors: first, members of the baby boomer generation are reaching retirement age and leaving the workforce.
+Birthrates are falling among the white population.
+And younger Americans (under the age of 44) are increasingly members of minority groups—and these younger folks are seeking out workplaces that are focused on and committed to creating workplaces that reflect the country’s demographics and in which they feel welcome and respected.